Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 corporation dissolved in 2003.
 The 126-acre Bethlehem Steel

-site was purchased by Las Vegas Sands Corporation in 2007
+site was purchased by Las Vegas Sands Corporation in 2007 and

-transformation from building America's bridges and warships
+from building America's bridges and warships to extracting

-people who built them is Veblen's "conscious withdrawal of
+them is Veblen's "conscious withdrawal of efficiency"

-efficiency" compressed into a single address.
-Cooper's
+compressed into a single address.
+Cooper's factory proof

-factory proof — 293,000 establishments, 77 percent
+(Paper III, 2025: 293,000 establishments, 77 percent

-utilization, 19.5 to 29.3 times overcapacity — has a proper
+utilization, 19.5 to 29.3 times overcapacity) has a proper

 name in Pennsylvania: it is called Bethlehem;

-(n) DLA DISTRIBUTION SUSQUEHANNA: The Defense Logistics
+(n) DLA DISTRIBUTION SUSQUEHANNA AND CARLISLE BARRACKS.

-Agency Distribution Center at Susquehanna, located in New

-scale logistics and distribution from Pennsylvania soil.
 The

+Defense Logistics Agency Distribution Center at Susquehanna,

+operates large-scale logistics and distribution from

-commissary supply chain runs through Pennsylvania.
-Carlisle
+Pennsylvania soil.
+The commissary supply chain runs through

-senior military educational institution that trains America's
+War College, the senior military educational institution that

-generals.
-Tobyhanna Army Depot, Letterkenny Army Depot, and
+trains America's generals.
+Tobyhanna Army Depot, Letterkenny

-military installations.
-Pennsylvania taxpayers fund the
+Guard) are major military installations.
+Pennsylvania

-commissary system.
-Pennsylvania civilians cannot access it;
+cannot access it;

-(o) NORTH AND WEST PHILADELPHIA FOOD DESERTS: Philadelphia —
+(o) NORTH AND WEST PHILADELPHIA FOOD DESERTS.
+Philadelphia,

-the city where the Declaration of Independence was signed —
+the city where the Declaration of Independence was signed,

 contains some of the worst food deserts in the northeastern